exercism/legacy-docs/about/scope-of-a-track.md

 Familiarity with third party libraries is notably absent from this list.
 As is the ability to write scalable, production-worthy code and solve real-world problems.

-There are plenty of resources available to do these things—but it's particularly challenging to make use of them without fluency in the basics.
+There are plenty of resources available that cover more advanced topics, but it's challenging to make use of them without fluency in the basics.

 ## What makes a good track?